 Therefore, as the product is classified and labelled as sensitising, it should be handled with sufficient risk mitigation measures, including collective systems (e.g. automated dosing systems) additionally to PPE, in order to prevent any spillage on skin.
-In such conditions, considering furthermore that the intended users are specialised operators, it may be assumed that dermal exposure would occur only in accidental circumstances.
+In such conditions, considering furthermore that the intended users are operators trained to use chemicals, it may be assumed that dermal exposure would occur only in accidental circumstances.

-Therefore, it can be onsidered that biocidal products containing up to 20% VANTOCIL can be used in cooling water systems provided that appropriate risk mitigation measures are applied during the loading of the products and the cleaning of the dispensing pumps.
+Therefore, biocidal products containing up to 20% VANTOCIL TG can be used in dipping bath provided that appropriate risk mitigation measures are applied during the loading of the products and the cleaning of the dispensing pumps.
 Possible measures (not exhaustive list) are: